TriMe++: Multi-threaded triangular meshing in two dimensions: Overview

 Algorithm~\ref{algorithm:CVD meshing} shows our CVD meshing outline, where a geometry boundary constraint to prevent points from leaving the shape is also imposed.
 Compared to DistMesh, the Voronoi tessellation is required in every CVD meshing iteration.
 Hence, for the same number of iterations, CVD meshing is more expensive than DistMesh.

 In addition, in updating point positions, the Voronoi cell centroid calculation can be expensive if we have a non-constant density field $\rho(\vec{x})$.
 The Voronoi cell centroid calculation requires computing integrals over $V$.
 We can divide each Voronoi cell into a set of triangles and use an adaptive quadrature rule to compute the integrals~\cite{heath,jane2010CVTconstraints}.
-If $\rho(\vec{x})$ is constant, the quadrature computation is computationally cheap, as we can just use the generator point itself as the quadrature point, and decompose the Voronoi cell into a set of triangles by connecting the generator point to the cell vertices, to calculate the cell area.
+If $\rho(\vec{x})$ is constant, the quadrature computation is computationally cheap.
+We can calculate the cell area by using the generator point itself as the quadrature point, and decompose the Voronoi cell into a set of triangles by connecting the generator point to the cell vertices.
 However, if $\rho(\vec{x})$ varies, then during meshing, some Voronoi cells are divided into a larger number of triangles, and each triangle uses its own quadrature point(s).
 For example, when the local variation of $\rho(\vec{x})$ is large, to bound the centroid approximation error, we need more dividing triangles; when a point's movement is small in an iteration, a highly accurate centroid approximation is needed to update the point's position, and we need more dividing triangles.
 The quadrature rule to compute Voronoi cell centroids using a potentially large number of dividing triangles is more expensive than DistMesh's force balancing procedure.

 Although CVD meshing is computationally more expensive than DistMesh, it is more suitable for parallelization.
 Since the computation of a point's Voronoi cell and its cell centroid is independent from other points, it can be distributed to threads efficiently in one single parallelized loop.